QuentinRa/blog.quentinra.dev/proj/uml/db/index.md

 ## Constraints and OCL

-You can also do that in "class diagrams" but it's more used in database diagrams through it's almost never used.
+You can also do that in "class diagrams" but it's more used in database diagrams, through it's almost never used.

 We call integrity constraints the constraints applied on an attribute like

 * the type
-* the multiplicity (if it's an array otherwise it's 1)
+* the cardinality (if it's an array, you may add the size)
 * properties like an interval of values allowed=Domain, a format, ...
 * properties like unique etc.